 Real-time information is similarly important during a rapidly developing crisis.
 The survey found a little over half of companies use real-time information to identify high-impact events or emerging risks.
 But just 30 percent of respondents said they used real-time information to take action.

 Not surprisingly, companies that had an accurate definition of real-time information (data delivered within seconds or minutes of an event) said they were getting more value out of that data than their peers:

 How do you define real-time information at your company?
 Are you confident that you have access to the data you need to make better-informed business decisions?
 Read the full study here, and feel free to reach out to chat with us about how access to faster information might help your organization.

-Brooks Crichlow is the Vice President of Product Marketing at Dataminr.
+Brooks Crichlow is the Chief Marketing Officer at Dataminr.
 He’s previously held marketing leadership roles at Tellme Networks, Microsoft, 7.ai and MongoDB.